 Hakuba Digital Media Storage Wallet – These are great, soft sided, thin memory card cases that hold 6 CF memory cards each.
 I picked up this recommendation from Karl Grobl’s website.
 There are a lot of bulky, hard-sided cases out there, which make you feel like your memory cards need excessive protection.
 I’m sure there has been a situation where an elephant stepped on a memory card case and all photos were miraculously saved by a hard sided case, but as far as my needs, the soft ones work just fine.
 Get into the habit of inserting blank cards face up and used cards face down into the cases’ pockets.
 Since this is the size for CF cards, have a look at this one if you use SD cards.

-‘da Products Screen Protector – This is the second camera I have used this product with, and I am once again very happy with it.
+‘da Products Screen Protector – (product no longer available) – This is the second camera I have used this product with, and I am once again very happy with it.
 It is a very inexpensive yet high quality screen protector for your LCD, made with acrylic.
 Get ‘da40D Protector for the 7D – it is the perfect size.
 It is a slow, careful, time consuming process to attach the adhesive strips, get it clean, dust and fingerprint free, and perfectly centered, but once it’s on, its there to stay (unless you want to remove it – in that case, to remove the ‘da screen protector use dental floss to break the seal at the bottom corners, then slowly peel off.)
 I know that today’s LCD screens are durable, but I feel more comfortable and carefree about constantly wiping off my protector with my fingers or shirt than I would directly on the built in screen.
 This is also why I use B+W UV filters on the lenses.
 However, if you have a camera with a rotating screen such as a 60D, T3i, or D5100, this type of screen protector won’t work.
 You will need to use a thin adhesive film protector like this one.

 Calumet micro fiber lens cloth – Stores perfectly in another slim inside pocket of the backpack, and always handy to have.